jfrchicanog/EfficientHillClimbers/README.md

 * Francisco Chicano, Gabriela Ochoa, Lorenzo Canonne and Bilel Derbel, "Local Optima Markov Chains: A New Tool for Landscape-aware Analysis of Algorithm Dynamics", GECCO 2023, [https://doi.org/10.1145/3583131.3590422](https://doi.org/10.1145/3583131.3590422).

-The exact version of the code used in the paper is the one tagged with [gecco2023-loma]().
+The exact version of the code used in the paper is in the commit tagged with [GECCO2023](https://github.com/jfrchicanog/EfficientHillClimbers/tree/GECCO2023).

 The results of the experiments together with a snapshot of the source code can be found in Zenodo at [https://doi.org/10.5281/zenodo.7851465](https://doi.org/10.5281/zenodo.7851465).